imiMoisesEducation/Core-Audio-PracticeExamples/README.md

 # coreaudio-Practices
-A list of toy applications made with Core Audio, Practicing while reading the "Learning Core Audio" book by "Chris Adamson" and "Kevin Avila"\n
+A list of toy applications made with Core Audio, Practicing while reading the "Learning Core Audio" book by "Chris Adamson" and "Kevin Avila"

-By now There is three applications within\n
+By now There is three applications within

 1- A musical scale generator (frequency generator that writes its values in a file per bytes)